 For best results, wash your baby’s head, pat it partially dry, and then apply the moisturizer or balm.
 This helps seal in moisture to keep the skin hydrated.

 Many sources advocate for the use of mineral or petroleum jelly, but these products pose potential health risks.
 For example, mineral oil may be irritating to the skin and respiratory system, while petroleum jelly may be harmful to the central nervous system and/or irritating to the skin and eyes.
 There’s also some evidence these ingredients may be carcinogenic.

 For these reasons, you’re probably better off using a gentle, natural product.
-Our USDA Organic healing balm is packed with ingredients that will help soothe your child’s scalp, such as chamomile, calendula, coconut oil, and avocado oil.
+Our USDA Organic Super Balm is packed with ingredients that will help soothe your child’s scalp, such as chamomile, calendula, coconut oil, and avocado oil.

 We’ve left out irritating and potentially harmful ingredients such as alcohol, petrolatum, parabens, and mineral oil, so you can rest easy knowing your child’s scalp is benefiting from deep hydration derived from purely natural ingredients.

 Gently rubbing your baby’s scalp has an exfoliating effect that can encourage scaly patches to fall off.
 Scalp massages also improve circulation, which further promotes healthier skin.

 Use your fingers, a soft-bristled brush, or a damp baby cloth to gently massage your baby’s scalp every day.